organic labels

 The promises of the AB label

-The AB certification is quite similar, in terms of specifications, to the European organic label.
+The AB certification is fairly close, in terms of its standards, to the European organic label.
 According to the French Agency for the Development and Promotion of Organic Agriculture, this label guarantees:

-• products with at least 95% of ingredients from organic farming, respectful of the environment and animal welfare;
+• products with a minimum of 95% ingredients from organic farming, respectful of the environment and animal welfare;

-• ingredients grown without pesticides and without chemicals;
+• ingredients grown without pesticides and without chemical products;

 • a maximum presence of 0.9% GMOs in the processed product;